aakashs07/aakashs07.github.io/index.md

 _November_

 - 1st: Increased my pace from 7 miles per hour to 7.5 miles per hour and achieved 24 minutes and 50 seconds.
 Next session's target is 24 minutes.

+- 23rd: I had to take a break from training but I got back.
+I ran at 8.5 miles per hour and achieved 23 minutes and 42 seconds.

+- 24th: I ran at 6 miles per hour for 40 minutes.